An ecommerce site migration is a risky undertaking if you’re unfamiliar with ecommerce web development.

 Migrating from self-hosted ecommerce platforms like Magento or WooCommerce to hosted ecommerce platforms like BigCommerce or Shopify can take anywhere from three months to a year.
 It takes time to strategize, plan, learn and test before going live.

-In this guide, we’ll explain what to consider when switching ecommerce platforms, and show you how to prepare for a successful ecommerce site migration so you don’t waste your time.
+In this guide, I’ll explain what to consider when switching ecommerce platforms, and show you how to prepare for a successful ecommerce site migration so you don’t waste your time.

 6 Things to Consider Before an Ecommerce Site Migration